KabirCampwala/kabircampwala.github.io/content/posts/Password Generator in C.md

 ![Code Screenshot](/c/5.png)

-Now for generating and printing the generated password we will use a "for loop" and use the array "list" we created earlier to get random numbers, letters and symbols from that array.
+Now for generating and printing the generated password we will use a `for` loop and use the array `list` we created earlier to get random numbers, letters and symbols from that array.

 ![Code Screenshot](/c/6.png)